Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks

 \subsection{Coverage Guarantees}

+The coverage guarantees of IPMs and CPs can be derived from scenario theory \citep{osullivan2025bridgingconformalpredictionscenario}, as discussed in \cref{subsec:scenario}.
+Assuming the data points in $\mathcal{M}_{\mathrm{cal}}$ are independently drawn from a time-invariant distribution and independent from the evaluation points $\{x_{\mathrm{eval}}^{(m)}\}_{m=1}^{\neval}$, we can directly apply these results to ZCPs, since \cref{eq:regr_opt,eq:class_opt} are convex scenario programs.
+Thus, the coverage of ZCPs satisfies \cref{eq:eta,eq:expectedEta}.
+Depending on the application, one may either prescribe a desired coverage level and adjust the number of uncertainty parameters $\ntheta$ and outliers $\nout$ accordingly, or fix these parameters in advance and derive the resulting coverage.

-The coverage guarantees of IPMs and CPs, as discussed in \cref{subsec:coverageUQ}, are derived from general results for sample-based optimization problems \cite[Thm.~2.1]{campi2011samplingDiscard}.
-As such, they are independent of the output dimensionality and the structure of the prediction sets.
-Assuming the data points are independently drawn from a stationary distribution, we can directly apply these results to ZCPs.
-In particular, the coverage of ZCPs satisfies $\mathbb{P}\{\eta \geq 1-\epsilon \} > 1 - \zeta$, where $\zeta$ is given by \cref{eq:confZeta}.
-While this guarantee formally holds regardless of the output dimension, higher-dimensional outputs typically require more complex models with a larger number of uncertainties $n_{\mathrm{\unc}}$, which leads to an increased $\zeta$ (see \cref{eq:confZeta}) and, thus, looser theoretical confidence bounds.
-Since the number of identified parameters $n_{\mathrm{\unc}}$ for most CPs is small -- equal to the output dimension $n_{\mathrm{y}}$ for regression tasks or equal to one for classification tasks, while ZCPs often involve a larger $n_{\mathrm{\unc}}$ to capture richer uncertainty structures, we expect higher coverage guarantees for CPs.
-Nevertheless, as we demonstrate in \cref{sec:experiments}, ZCPs consistently produce smaller prediction sets while achieving similar empirical coverage on test data, suggesting a favorable trade-off between informativeness and coverage.
+Although the guarantees in \cref{eq:eta,eq:expectedEta} formally hold regardless of the output dimension, higher-dimensional outputs typically require more complex models with a larger number of parameters $\ntheta$, which leads to smaller theoretical confidence bounds---see right-hand side of \cref{eq:eta}.
+Since the number of identified parameters $\ntheta$ for most CPs is equal to one, while ZCPs often involve a larger $\ntheta$ to capture richer uncertainty structures, we expect higher coverage guarantees for CPs under the same outlier budget $\nout$.
+Nevertheless, our experiments in \cref{sec:experiments} demonstrate that ZCPs consistently yield smaller prediction sets while maintaining comparable empirical coverage, suggesting a favorable trade-off between informativeness and coverage.